Getting started

 Examples - Object-aware cropping (cm-extract)

 Instead of specifying the x, y, xc or yc coordinates to focus on a particular area, you can also set the fo value to an object from the supported list, which will intelligently detect xc and yc values as the center of the provided object and extract the image with the given width and height.
 Learn more about object-aware cropping here.
+This focus mode can be combined with the zoom transformation to control how much to zoom in/out while cropping.
+Read more about it here.

 Example - Focus using custom coordinates